-The view on future requirements, where safety critical functionality needs to be certifiable and where the emphasis on less critical functionality is put on efficient resource usage (average resource utilisation rather than worst case utilisation), require system integration tools with possibilities to take domain specific models that support efficient automatic code generation where reproducibility is facilitated for the safety critical functionality and efficient resource usage for the rest.
-In addition, to cope with the increasing complexity developers need tools that lift the level of abstraction, i.e., tools that provide both different levels of abstraction.
+The view on future requirements is that safety critical functionality needs to be certifiable and the emphasis on less critical functionality will be on more efficient resource usage (e.g., average resource utilisation rather than worst case utilisation).
+This requires system integration tools with possibilities to take domain specific models that support efficient automatic code generation, reproducibility for the safety critical functionality and efficient resource usage for the rest.
+In addition, to cope with the increasing complexity developers need tools that lift the level of abstraction, i.e., tools that provide both different levels of abstraction as well as different views (e.g., temporal and functional) at each level of abstraction.
 It is imperative that the tools relieve some burden of developers (our study show that simplicity is a strong motivator in development) for example by letting synthesis tools provide details (such as assigning temporal attributes, priorities etc.) so that requirements are met.

 Q7.
-What are the interviewees experiences of software components, i.e., component based development
+What are the designers experiences of software components, i.e., component based development

 There is an ongoing activity at one of the investigated companies concerning reusability of general type (application independent) software components.
 We believe that general components facilitate development and may increase the software quality since they are often adapted in several applications and being subject to extensive testing.
-However, to be resource efficient, or predictable in safety critical parts, these type of components need to be efficiently, or predictably, synthesised, i.e., become application specific in the run time system.
-Hence, the components should be general and execution model independent, only during development.
+However, to be resource efficient, or predictable for safety critical parts, these type of components need to be efficiently, and/or predictably, synthesised, i.e., become application specific in the run time system.
+Hence, the components should be general and execution model independent during development, and then mapped to an application specific run-time structure.